Is CTR an SEO Ranking Factor?

 Google’s number one goal is to keep its users satisfied and retain them as search engine users.
 To do this, it must logically and effectively organise content in a way that makes finding valuable information easy.

 Therefore, user behaviour could alter how Google prioritises ranking positions.
-If a page in position 10 gains an unexpectedly high number of clicks consistently, this indicates that the content satisfies the searchers needs.
+If a page in position 10 gains an unexpectedly high number of clicks consistently, this indicates that the content satisfies the searcher’s needs.

 Google’s former Search Quality Chief, Udi Manber said:

 “The ranking itself is affected by the click data.
-If we discover that, for a particular query, hypothetically, 80 percent of people click on Result No. 2 and only 10 percent click on Result No. 1, after a while, we figure probably Result 2 is the one people want.
+If we discover that, for a particular query, hypothetically, 80 percent of people click on Result No. 2 and only 10 percent click on Result No. 1, after a while, we figure Result 2 is probably the one people want.
 So we’ll switch it.”

-Why CTR does not impact organic rankings
+Why does this not impact organic rankings?

 Google states that 15% of daily searches are completely brand new.
-Optimising based on click through rate would therefore be next to impossible.
+Optimising based on click-through rate would therefore be next to impossible.

 On top of this, it’s worth considering the consistency of clicks.
 How often does a page receive consistently high clicks 24/7?
 What percentage of clicks would be considered high enough to knock another page off the top spot?
 What happens when an influx of clicks is temporary due to trend or seasonality?